 …and why should I trust you will not turn my community all WHITE?
 WHITE does not mean BETTER, POSITIVE, or GREAT

 I have no interest in changing the wonderful culture that exists in this part of DC.
 The generations of families who live next to and love each other, the Go-Go, the picnics, the high school sports, the Redskins Football Team, and many other things are things to savor.
-I am interested in decreasing the number of kids who shoot each other and increasing the high school graduation rate, which are not issues that are not unique to a certain ethnicity.
+I am interested in decreasing the number of kids who shoot each other and increasing the high school graduation rate, which are not issues that are unique to a certain ethnicity.

 Young professionals who would like to buy a home and invest in a community will continue to move into the affordable areas.
-They will be ethnically diverse and they will be good for the neighborhoods; starting families and bringing in more access to resources with their diverse skills sets and occupations.
+They will be ethnically diverse and they will be good for the neighborhoods; starting families and bringing in more access to resources with their diverse skill sets and occupations.
 For some areas, this is redemptive and should be celebrated.
 I’m not afraid of more diversity, and I don’t consciously associate ethnicities with certain values, but make efforts to judge individuals by their character.
 I find that understanding one’s character, talent, and personality (Myers Briggs) to be immensely more helpful in knowing and valuing someone than any demographic label.

 What can you do for Seniors, Single Parents, Better Affordable Housing, JOBS, JOBS, JOBS, YOUTH PROGRAMS, Return-CITIZENS( Housing- VERY IMPORTANT) MENTAL HEALTH?